ramda/ramda/README.md

 The primary distinguishing features of Ramda are:

 1. Ramda emphasizes a purer functional style where practical.
 Immutability and side-effect free functions are at the heart of it's design philospohy.
+This can help you get the job done with simple, elegant code.
 2. Ramda takes the function first, and the data last for effective currying.
 In a nutshell, the combination of currying and function-first enables the developer to compose functions with very little code (often in a “point-free” fashion), before finally passing in the data.
 3. Ramda methods are automatically curried.
 This auto-currying makes it easy to compose functions to create new functions.
 Because the API is function-first, data-last, you can continue composing and composing until you build up the function you need before dropping in the data.